 Welcome to the Wild West of whale watching in Washington.

 Port Angeles is a premier whale watching destination located just outside the popular Olympic National Park.
 In recent years, the surrounding waters have become one of the leading destinations for viewing humpback whales in North America.
-Both salmon-eating and mammal-eating orcas are often seen as well.
+Both mammal-eating and salmon-eating orcas are often seen in the area as well.

 The Strait of Juan de Fuca has been home of the famed "Humpback Comeback" of the Pacific Northwest, with hundreds of humpbacks now choosing these cold, nutrient-rich waters as their summer feeding grounds.
 After facing extinction in the early 1900's, protective measures have since helped humpback whale populations rebound.
 Despite their size (40 feet long and weighing 40 tons), humpback whales have the reputation of being the most acrobatic of the whales.
 Few things compare to seeing a trademark humpback breach!